Dell to buy EMC in $67 billion record tech deal, aims for cloud market

-Computer-maker Dell Inc struck a deal on Monday to buy data storage company EMC Corp for $67 billion, setting a record in the technology industry, as it tries to transform itself into a giant in the fast-growing market for managing and storing corporate data.
+Computer-maker Dell Inc struck a deal on Monday to buy data storage company EMC Corp EMC.N for $67 billion (44 billion pounds), setting a record in the technology industry, as it tries to transform itself into a giant in the fast-growing market for managing and storing corporate data.

 The acquisition, the year's third-largest in all sectors, highlights the frenzy of dealmaking sweeping the economy, as big or mature companies take advantage of low interest rates to buy rivals as a way to spur growth.